fleming99/StylistSG/README.md

-# StylishERP
+# StylistSG
-ERP project to a stylish.
+SG project to a stylist.